rsolano/CarND-Traffic-Sign-Classifier-P2/writeup.md

 I chose to use the LeNet architecture as it was convered and in the lectures and lab.
 It was pointed out a as good starting point for a traffic sign classifier.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-During training the model does not see test set.
-Only after accuracy is satifactory only the validation set, the model is run once against the test set.
+During training the model does not see the test set.
+Only after accuracy is satifactory on the validation set, the model is run once against the test set.
 A high accuracy on unseen data is evidence that the model can generalize the patterns learned during training.

 ### Test a Model on New Images